 They accept volunteers between May and November each year, usually for periods of 2-4 months.

 The Borneo Marine and Sea Turtle Conservation has a mission to protect sea life for generations to come.
 Part of their work is geared toward regenerating the reefs around Semporna in the Celebes Sea.

 The area surrounding Pom Pom Island is home to Green and Hawksbill turtles.
 Many come onto the beaches to lay their eggs.
 The hatchlings migrate across oceans and oceans to feeding grounds.
 During their migration, the turtles are at risk of threats like pollution, fishing nets, poachers, and coastal development, and while the eggs are unhatched, they are vulnerable to being stolen by poachers and then sold in local markets.

 This conservation program patrols the island nightly and helps to incubate any eggs found.
 The turtles are tagged and data is collected, which helps support the health of the turtles as a species.
 They even help take surveys by drone.

 The Borneo Marine and Sea Turtle Conservation isn’t only about the sea turtles.
 They are also driven toward protecting sharks and other marine life!

 6. South Carolina Sea Turtle Rescue Program

-The South Carolina Sea Turtle Rescue Program focuses on helping injured sea turtles in partnership with the South Carolina Department of Natural Resources.
+The South Carolina Sea Turtle Rescue Program focuses on helping injured sea turtles.
 When a sea turtle is found stranded or injured, SCDNR brings the animal to the Sea Turtle Hospital for treatment.
-Most turtles arrive at the hospital after suffering from bacterial or fungal infections, shock from being exposed to cold temperatures, or injury from a boat strike or shark bite.
+Most turtles arrive at the hospital after suffering from bacterial or fungal infections.
+These turtles may also suffer exposure to extremely cold temperatures and injury from a boat strike or shark bite.